rledford/mongoqs/README.md

 | Projectable | Bool            | Whether the field is allowed in projections or not.                                                                                              |
 | Sortable    | Bool            | Whether the field is allowed to be used to sort or not.                                                                                          |

-### Reserved Words
+### Reserved Keys

-When creating a QField for a processor to use, the following words can not be used as they would conflict with the built-in fields.
+When creating a QField for a processor to use, the following keys can not be used for the field name as they would conflict with the following built-in keys.

 | Word | Description                                                                                         |
 | ---- | --------------------------------------------------------------------------------------------------- |